 The problem is made possible by an opaque ad-buying environment in which consumers and providers regularly have zero insight into who is actually buying or selling ad inventory.
 Ad intelligence tools like Pathmatics seek to solve the transparency problem.
 These competitive intelligence platforms show users exactly how advertising dollars are spent across desktop, mobile and video.
 With these insights, brands strategize, plan and buy better, while reducing fraud and improving purchase efficiency.

-Unfortunately, there exist some exaggerated or inaccurate claims about what some platforms can and cannot do.
+Unfortunately, there exist some exaggerated or inaccurate claims about what some digital intelligence platforms can and cannot do.
 This is the opposite of the transparency we believe the industry deserves.
 Brands need accurate, honest information about the capabilities these platforms provide, so they can guarantee this technology is a good fit for their needs.

 This post is designed to help.
-It breaks down concisely what these tools can and cannot do, so you can make an informed decision about whether a platform is suitable for your needs.
+It breaks down concisely what these tools can and cannot do, so you can make an informed decision about whether a marketing intelligence platform is suitable for your needs.

-What Ad Intelligence Can Do
+What Ad Intelligence Tools Can Do

 Provide Ad Spend Insights and Transparency